 - Access to the college’s curriculum on the college website.

 - Have access to up to date information on careers and destinations through teachers, transition events and EHCP reviews.
+The College employs an Independent Careers Advisor who attends transition events and EHCP reviews as required.

 - Be invited to take part in careers, advice and guidance information events in order to explore options available in planning their son/daughter’s futures.